Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/05_scripting_player_input.md

 The `Input` singleton allows you to react to the players' input anywhere in your code.
 In particular, you'll get to use it in the `process()` loop.

-In the next lesson `doc_signals`, we'll build upon the relationship between scripts and nodes by having our nodes trigger code in scripts.
+In the next lesson, we'll build upon the relationship between scripts and nodes by having our nodes trigger code in scripts.